Invoiced/api/source/index.md

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
 Input data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.

 In the API dates are represented as [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time).
-Each entity like customers or invoices has a unique integer id.
+Each entity like customers or invoices has a unique integer ID.

 ### Client Libraries